thibaut-neoledge/azure-docs.fr-fr/articles/resource-manager-troubleshoot-deployments-powershell.md

 <properties
-   pageTitle="Affichage des opérations de déploiement avec PowerShell | Microsoft Azure" description="Explique comment utiliser Azure PowerShell pour détecter les problèmes de déploiement de Resource Manager." services="azure-resource-manager,virtual-machines" documentationCenter="" tags="top-support-issue"
+   pageTitle="View deployment operations with PowerShell | Microsoft Azure" description="Describes how to use the Azure PowerShell to detect issues from Resource Manager deployment." services="azure-resource-manager,virtual-machines" documentationCenter="" tags="top-support-issue"